beanut/priority-education-release/README.md

 The source code in its current state is very disorganized.
 I hope to restructure them into a Model-View-ViewModel (MVVM) pattern in the near future.

-Please find the releases in the 'Releases' page on the right.
+Please find the APKs [here](https://github.com/beanut/priority-education-release/releases/tag/priority-education-prerelease0).